cheomanigua/webdevdocs/content/devops/ansible.md

 The Ansible GCP modules require both the `requests` and the `google-auth` libraries to be installed:

 ```
-sudo apt install python-pip
+sudo apt install python3-pip
-pip install requests google-auth
+pip3 install requests google-auth
 ```

 ## Google Cloud Platform - GCE instance

-In this example we are going to create a Playbook to provision and configure a GCE instance in a Debian 10 Buster disk, installing a Python Flask web server application.
+In order to use **Ansible** for creating GCP resources and managing GCE instances, you will need to setup a **service account** with OS Login.

 These are the steps:

 1. Create a service account
 2. Set up OS Login
 3. (Conditional) Set user permission to `~/.ansible/cp/`
-4. Create Playbook
+4. Using a service account

 ### 1. Create a Service Account

 We are going to create a Service Account for provisioning and managing GCE instances via Ansible using specific roles for that purpose.
 It's important to make a distintion here regarding the type of authorization that is necessary for the next tasks:

-- **Creating resources**: It is necessary the **service account** key JSON file.
+- **Creating resources**: It is necessary the **service account** JSON key file.
 - **Managing instances**: It is necessary the **service account**'s unique id adquired when OS Login is activated.

 1. Create service account: